mtsl8/wide-current/doc/drives.md

     * machine owner keys
     * trusted platform module (TPM) managment

+### determining boot mode

+### learning about connected block storage devices

+the command _lsblk_ will return a device tree of all available block devices.

+"lsblk -f" will include information about specific partitions, including filesystems, usage, UUID, Label.

 ### deciding how to allocate space

 deciding how much to allocate for what depends on what you want to do with the system.